 In general, however, you should be asking all candidates the same questions about their relevant experience and why they’re qualified to do the job.
 “Ask a blind person the same questions you’d ask any other candidate, and try to stick to that,” Abbott says

 Additionally, respect that candidate by not asking them things you’d never ask any other job candidate – like how they’d get to work every day.

-In fact, you may find that hiring a blind person is a huge advantage – because they can add a lot to your team.
+You may find that hiring blind and visually impaired people is a huge advantage – because they can add a lot to your team.
 “We spend so much of our day being problem solvers for everything we do,” Abbott says.
 “So we just naturally bring creativity and creative thinking to the work environment and I think that adds value.”